-Being a girl comes with some pretty great perks… high heels, lipstick, lingerie – and bras, in particular.
+Being a girl comes with some pretty great perks… high heels, lipstick, lingerie, and let’s not forget – BRAS!

 Bras offer endless options for expressing your femininity.
 And that’s where things can get tricky!
 With so many sizes and styles to choose from, it’s easy to go wrong.

 Do you know what to do and what NOT to do when it comes to bras for crossdressers and MTF trans women?
 Here are 6 do’s and don’ts of wearing a bra!

 Did you know that there’s an 80% chance you’re wearing the wrong size bra?
 A bra that doesn’t fit right is uncomfortable and unflattering – and who needs that?

-Bra sizing is complicated.
-I suggest getting professionally fitted if at all possible.
-(Many shops are happy to provide this service to their crossdressing and transgender clientele.)
-Otherwise, check out my previous article on how to find your bra size.
+Bra sizing is complicated, so I suggest getting professionally fitted if at all possible.
+(Many shops are happy to provide this service to their transgender and crossdresser clientele.)

 One of the dreaded side effects of wearing a bra is back bulge.
 This is especially common if you carry extra weight in your upper body.
-Here are 3 tips for beating back bulge:
+Here are 3 tips for minimizing back bulge:

 - Wear a larger band size.
 A band that’s too tight will cause bulging, so go up a size.
 For example, from a size 42 to a size 44 band.